 - In the Looney Tunes Brother Brat, an aircaft worker leaves her son for Porky to babysit, enthusiastically telling him "We hafta build those planes!" and heading out with arms outstretched - and then seen flying off in the distance!

-- This a fairly common celebratory dance for various sports, most notably scoring a goal in football (International football, mind you, not American football)
+- This a fairly common celebratory dance for various sports, most notably scoring a goal in soccer

 - Former Italian striker Vincenzo Montella (pictured above) was nicknamed "L'Aeroplanino" ("The Little Aeroplane") for his tendency to celebrate in this manner.

-- Former Israeli football player Alom Mizrahi was nicknamed "Ha'Aviron" ("The Airplane") for the same reason as Vincezo Montella (though he was also known for saying stupid stuff).
+- Former Israeli soccer player Alon Mizrahi was nicknamed "Ha'Aviron" ("The Airplane") for the same reason as Vincezo Montella (though he was also known for saying stupid stuff).

 - One of the common house rules for Ultimate Frisbee mandates this trope.
 It's much harder than you'd think!
 Try throwing without using your elbow or shoulder, for example.